T-3000: Abilities

 The Guardian identifies the T-3000 as being made of machine-phase matter (essentially, programmable matter) held together by a magnetic field.
 Because of this, the T-3000's abilities far exceed those of the T-1000 and other Terminator models.
 It is capable of shapeshifting at much more rapid speed than the mimetic polyalloy Terminators, though it is still limited by complexity or mass; its transformation abilities are such that it can dissolve itself into a cloud while falling head-first through the air, reorient itself to land on its feet and be fully transformed back to normal by the time it stands up.
 Likewise, it is capable of regenerating from almost any injury in mere moments.
 Unlike previous Terminators, the T-3000 transforms and regenerates in layers, beginning with its bone structure, then muscle tissue, skin and clothing; the phase matter can also simulate blood if necessary for infiltration.
 These layers can be adjusted independently of each other, as shown when John Connor adds and removes his facial scar at will in the film.
-It appears to retain the ability to infect others and create more T-3000s, as it offers this to Sarah Connor and Kyle Reese.
+It is unclear if the T-3000 can infect other humans and create more T-3000s; it offers this to Sarah and Kyle, but does not clarify if it will convert them itself and never attempts to forcibly do so, even when given an opportunity to.
 The transformation, which is described as replacing its victim's body on the cellular level, cannot be reversed.

 Though a powerful enemy, the T-3000 is not invincible.
 Because its abilities are primarily tied to its magnetic field, it is susceptible to magnetic attacks that disrupt said field.
 Weaker magnetism from devices such as the Guardian's improvised fist-load weapons are capable of disrupting or disabling the T-3000's shapeshifting and regeneration abilities, due to affecting its ability to manipulate its particles.
 A sufficiently strong magnetic field can pull the T-3000 apart briefly to restrain it, and, if its body is exposed to a powerful magnetic field for a sustained amount of time, the cyborg can be torn apart and destroyed.
 The machine-phase matter is also vulnerable to the laser used in shaping mimetic polyalloy for use in the construction of T-1000s.
 If struck by this laser, the T-3000 can suffer enough external damage to render its outermost layer irreparably compromised, forcing it to discard its human appearance and use its true machine form.
 The T-3000 is still susceptible to some degrees of physical injuries and pains such as being wounded by gunshot, and its agonies can worsen if being marred by SWAT-standard breaching rounds since they typically are magnetic; the explosive ones are more effective against the cyborg for minutes of impairment.
 It is also shown to experience pain and have its movements impaired when trapped in an electrical current.
 However, these effects are only temporary due to its regeneration capabilities, which heal it once it manages to escape the current.